akeneo/pim-docs/cookbook/notification/how_to_add_a_notification.rst

 The Akeneo PIM comes with a notification system.

-In a simple way, you can add your notifications to the notifier icon on any action.
+In a simple way, you can add your notifications to the notifier widget.

 Prerequisites
 -------------